-As soon as you arrive on the island, you might notice that although Bali’s infrastructure is well-developed, the island has a severe waste management problem.
-Remember to limit your use of plastic items: Bring your own water bottle that you can refill at various – safe—refill stations.
+As soon as you arrive on the island, you may notice that although Bali’s infrastructure is well-developed, the island has a severe waste management problem.
+Remember to limit your use of plastic items and bring your own water bottle that you can refill at various – safe – stations.
 Do not ask for plastic bags at supermarkets and be mindful of your consumption.
-Several organizations on the island are trying to raise awareness about this issue and taking action.
-They organize weekly, monthly and yearly cleanups.
-Check out Trash Hero and One Island One Voice and join a group cleanup if you want to give back to “Mama Bali.”
+Several organizations on the island are trying to raise awareness about this issue and are taking action.
+They organise weekly, monthly and yearly cleanups.
+Check out Trash Hero and One Island One Voice and join a group cleanup if you want to give back to Mama Bali.

 Batik is the traditional Indonesian art of decorating textiles with wax dye and liquids, using a precise method.
 Several places around Ubud hold workshops that offer the opportunity to draw, design and make your own batik shirt.
 Imagine going back home with a unique piece of art that you designed.
-You’ll have an ideal souvenir from an unforgettable holiday and a day spent diving deep into the local culture’s art.
+You’ll have an ideal souvenir from an unforgettable holiday and a day spent diving deep into the local culture.

-Booking a room in a family-run homestay will open the mystical doors to Bali’s timeless culture and day-to-day life.
-Your host family will likely welcome you with open arms, and if you show interest in the local customs, you’ll be invited in no time to ceremonies and celebrations.
+Booking a room in a family-run homestay will open the doors to Bali’s timeless culture and day-to-day life.
+Your host family will likely welcome you with open arms and if you show interest in the local customs, you’ll be invited in no time to ceremonies and celebrations.
 The banjar, local villages, have a tight community and events take place every day.
 Connect with your host family to enjoy the most authentic experience in Bali.

-There are a lot of street dogs and cats in Bali, and rabies is still a problem.
+There are a lot of street dogs and cats in Bali, with rabies still a problem.
 It’s common to find puppies and kittens abandoned in markets, parking lots or on street corners.
 Several organizations in Bali are helping thousands of cats and dogs.
 If you are an animal lover, or simply want to do something beyond swimming and drinking mojitos, visit BAWA (Bali Animal Welfare Association) and Villa Kitty.
 Spend an hour, afternoon or day with some fluffy friends.
-Most of the time, all they need is to cuddle.
+Most of the time, all they need is a cuddle.